ehsan11100/AdGuard/Hosts-Blocklists.md

 (Since **v0.105.0**.)

 The `$dnsrewrite` response modifier allows replacing the content of the response to the DNS request for the matching hosts.
+Rules with the `$dnsrewrite` response modifier have higher priority than other rules in AdGuard Home.

 The shorthand syntax is: